utrains/Utrains_python_script/python_projects/project6.md

 ## At work , there is a tool to generate synthetic data.The data generated is in json format and needs to be transform into csv format for a specific team. write a python script that can take json file and construct a csv file from it.
+Let's work the json file called "xml_converted.json" as example.
 ### The script is below:

 ```